federated-data-sharing/common-api-examples/README.md

 In Level 1 federated data sharing, you may have access to select row level data whereas in Level 2 you will only be able to specify your selection and computation task and have both executed remotely.
 This means that your analysis plan needs to adapt to the protocol.

+> Note that in most cases you should expect the output of your computation to be "quarantined" and reviewed for disclosure risk or similar criteria by the data provider.

+> Note that for simplicity and portability, code should be developed in Linux compatible environments.

 ## How to interact with the API

 The [User guide](https://github.com/federated-data-sharing/common-api/blob/master/doc/User_Guide.md) for the Common API has examples of how to interact with the API, get metadata, or make a selection using `R`, `python` or a low-level command line tool like `curl`.